s0ymiranda/MPLInterpreter/README.md

 ## Features of the Interpreter

-- **Lexical Analyzer:** Currently, the interpreter includes a lexical analyzer implemented using Flex and C found in the scannerFlex folder.
-This component is essential for breaking down the source code into tokens.
+- **Lexical Analyzer:** Currently, the interpreter includes a lexical analyzer implemented using Flex and C, the "scanner.flex" file.

-- **Syntactic Validator:** Currently, the interpreter includes a syntactic validator implemented using Bison and C++ found in the parserBison folder.
-This component is essential ensuring that the sequence of tokens follows the syntactic rules defined for the language.
+- **Syntactic Validator:** Currently, the interpreter includes a syntactic validator implemented using Bison and C++ the "parser.bison" file.

+- **Abstract Syntax Tree:** Currenty the interpreter from the Syntactic Validator construct a AST.

 ## Installation and Usage Instructions